Ahh, the Last Frontier…what an amazing place to plan an Alaska road trip!

-Pretty much immediately after arriving, we hopped in our vintage VW van (thanks to Trickster Trips!) and started the drive to our first destination: Fairbanks, Alaska.
+Pretty much immediately after arriving, we hopped in our vintage VW van and started the drive to our first destination: Fairbanks, Alaska.

 The population of the city and directly nearby cities reaches just over 100,000, putting it as the second-largest city in Alaska.

-Located in the “Interior” region of the state, Fairbanks is the perfect base for epic adventures like exploring the Arctic (just 196 miles away!), witnessing a dog sled race during the winter (Iditarod and the Yukon Quest), taking a bush plane to a northern town, and so much more.
+Located in the “Interior” region of the state, Fairbanks is the perfect base for epic adventures like exploring the vast and beautiful Alaska landscape.

 10 Awesome Things To Do In Fairbanks